iremharnak/simonGame/planning.md

 -at the end of this timeout user needs to input

 1- show Sequence {
-  showCOlor(take in a color, showing the animation- visual side)- this will run through looping through the array
+  showColor(take in a color, showing the animation- visual side)- this will run through looping through the array

 }
 2- validateTurn {